 The DrumDial Precision Drum Tuner is one of the most popular drum tuners around and for good reason!
 This tuner is essentially a pressure gauge (learn more about how it works in my more detailed DrumDial review).

 You simply place the drum tuner on any part of the drum head and it will tell you its pressure reading.
 You don’t even need to hit the drum!

-In order to get consistent tuning you should check the reading next to each lug on the drum.
+To get consistent tuning you should check the reading next to each lug on the specific drum.
 This can take a bit of trial and error to get right.

 From the same company comes the younger brother of the previous tuner, the DrumDial Digital Drum Tuner.

 Essentially, they work in the same way, but this one has a more modern LED display.
 This can come very useful if you’re out on the road and tuning your drums in the dark environment because this LED display has a backlight, as opposed to the gauge with which you have to have a flashlight on you.

 There are no differences in quality between the analog version and the digital version of this tuner and they both work in the same way.

 This is one of the most known drum tuners out there and for a good reason.
 Tune-bot TBS-001 works on the same principle as a guitar tuner, simply recording the drum and giving you a reading of the sound, by which you can then fine–tune your drums.

 You can use an app on the phone to get suggestions from tuner makers about how to get your drums tuned finely and a great plus of this tuner is that you can tune your drums by note, which is great in a recording setting especially.

 The main issue with this tuner is that you need to tap the drums for it to work, so it’s not an option if you need to tune your drums silently (at a gig or somewhere).
 Also, it can’t be used as well in a noisy environment as it will pick up sounds around it.